kilian-scheidecker/LaCAM2_fact/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)
 [![CI](https://github.com/Kei18/lacam2/actions/workflows/ci.yml/badge.svg)](https://github.com/Kei18/lacam2/actions/workflows/ci.yml)

-This is a factorized version of the LaCAM* algorithm from Keisuke Okumura.
+This is a factorized version of the LaCAM2 algorithm from Keisuke Okumura.

 Do you want the power?
 LaCAM* could be the answer.